ByteAether/WeakEvent/README.md

 - **Weak References:** Subscribers are held via weak references, allowing the garbage collector to reclaim them when they are no longer needed.
 - **Events With or Without Data:** Use `WeakEvent<TEvent>` when you need to pass event data to subscribers, or `WeakEvent` for simple notifications that don't require additional information.
 - **Automatic Cleanup:** Dead subscribers (whose targets have been garbage-collected) are automatically removed when the event is raised.
-- **Simple API:** Intuitive methods for subscribing, unsubscribing, and sending events.
+- **Simple API:** Intuitive methods for subscribing, unsubscribing, and publishing events.

 ## Installation